 (b) A position with law enforcement as defined in RCW 10.93.020

-(c) A position with a fire department, fire protection district or regional fire protection service authority
+(c) A position with a fire department, fire protection district, or regional fire protection service authority

 (d) A position as a first responder or a dispatcher position with a public or private 911 emergency communications system or a position responsible for the provision of emergency medical services

-(e) A position as a corrections officer with a jail, detention facility, or the department of corrections, including any position directly responsible for the custody, safety, and security of persons confined in those facilities
+(e) A position as a corrections officer with a jail, detention facility, or the Department of Corrections, including any position directly responsible for the custody, safety, and security of persons confined in those facilities

 (f) A position in the airline or aerospace industries; or

-This law is not a get out of jail free card for cannabis users.
-It does not prohibit drug testing on the job or post accident.
-See Senate Bill 5123 Employers are still allowed testing on the job or post accident.
+This law is not a get-out-of-jail-free card for cannabis users.
+It does not prohibit drug testing on the job or post-accident.
+See Senate Bill 5123.
+Employers are still allowed testing on the job or post accident.
 Employers are still allowed to maintain an alcohol and drug free workplace.

 This bill does not prohibit employment decisions based on drug tests that can screen for psychoactive cannabis metabolites.
 And the employment protections don’t extend to anyone working in the building or construction trades or to workers required to submit to federal background investigations.